kammitama5/kammitama5.github.io/_posts/2021-11-16-Tuesday-November-16th.md

 - "Guesstimation: Solving the World's Problems on the Back of a Cocktail Napkin" by L. Weinstein and J. Adam
 - "Lebesgue Integration on Euclidean Space" by F. Jones
 - "Function Theory of One Complex Variable" by R. Greene and S. Krantz
+- "Commutative Algebra: With a View Toward Algebraic Geometry" by D. Eisenbud

 ## Papers
 - I'm not that great at keeping track right now, but I do have a github repo with these.